zulvkr/StaticForm/README.md

 [![Netlify Status](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/zulvkr/StaticForm&stack=cms)

-Netlify will fork this repository on your account, build it in their edge server and set up the CI/CD automagically.
+This button will tell Netlify to fork this repository on your account, build it in their edge server and set up the CI/CD automagically.

 ### Prerequisites

 1. A good Unix-like terminal.
 If you use Windows, [CMDER](https://cmder.net/) with bundled git will do.
 2. `git` should be installed with inital setup done.
 3. Node JS >= 10.0.
-The latest currently (^15.0) should work fine.
+The latest currently (^15) should work fine.

 ### Step by step installation for local development